What are the 3 pillars of sustainable development?

 • Reduce their emissions, whether it be greenhouse gas emissions or various waste products.

-It is therefore essential to know precisely the impact of all the company's activities in order to implement an effective CSR strategy.
-In order to do this, a carbon footprint assessment is one of the diagnostics to be carried out in order to make a rigorous and serious commitment to sustainable development.
+To implement an effective CSR strategy, it is essential to know precisely the impact of all the organization's activities.
+To this end, a corporate carbon footprint is one of the diagnostics that must be carried out in order to make a rigorous and serious commitment to sustainable development.

 The social axis